What Is Inbound And Outbound Logistics? Top 7 Ways To Optimize Inbound And Outbound Logistics Processes

 Picking and Packing

 After order confirmation, the ordered product is picked from the inventory.
 Meanwhile, in the background, the WMS updates inventory records and adjusts the product count and SKUs.
-These products are then packaged and labeled.
+These products are then packaged and labeled (you can read about shipping labels here).
 The carrier service sorts out these products.

 Shipping and Sorting